-Under its terms of reference, the Audit Committee monitors the integrity of the financial statements and any formal announcements relating to the Corporation's performance.
-The Committee is responsible for monitoring the effectiveness of the external audit process and making recommendations to the Board in relation to the appointment, reappointment and remuneration of the external auditor.
-It is responsible for ensuring that an appropriate relationship between the Corporation and the external auditor is maintained, including reviewing non-audit services and fees.
-It also monitors the effectiveness of the Corporation's systems of internal control and the processes for monitoring and evaluating the risks facing the Corporation.
-The Committee reviews the effectiveness of the internal audit function, which is currently provided by the internal audit department of the MTR Corporation Limited under an outsourcing arrangement, and is responsible for recommending to the Managing Board the renewal and termination of that outsourced service function.
+the effectiveness of the internal audit function, which is currently provided by the internal audit department of the MTR Corporation Limited under an outsourcing arrangement, and is responsible for recommending to the Managing Board the renewal and termination of that outsourced service function.
 The Committee has undertaken to review its terms of reference at least once every three years and its effectiveness and, if appropriate, will recommend to the Board any changes required as a result of the review.

 The Committee meets with Management, as well as privately with both the external and internal auditors.
 The Committee's terms of reference are available from the Company Secretary and are displayed on the Corporation's website, www.kcrc.com.
-In 2009 the Audit Committee discharged its responsibilities by:
+In 2010 the Audit Committee discharged its responsibilities by: